Learning Abroad Center

 About

-Japan is a unique backdrop for merging program topics: food, chemistry, writing, culture, and sustainability.
+Japan is a unique backdrop for merging program topics: food, hiking, culture, writing, and sustainability.
 Engaging with the local culture in such multifaceted ways encourages you to broaden your understanding of the world, challenge assumptions, and develop a more nuanced appreciation for the diversity of human experiences.
 This program enables you to explore this unique fusion and more through first-hand experiences and reflection opportunities.
 By visiting local markets, participating in hands-on food-making sessions, or visiting a local temple, each activity becomes a lens through which you can examine your own beliefs and foster personal growth and intercultural awareness.

 Program Model